SkyeWrenbrook/soc-analyst-labs/windows/concepts/command-resolution.md

 This means:

 - %PATH% can influence which executable is run
-- But it does not override system directories or the current working directory
+- But it is only consulted after Windows checks the current working directory and system directories.

 If multiple directories in %PATH% contain the same executable name, the first match (from left to right) is used.